 Though the Apple Watch Ultra 2 wasn’t updated in 2024, it remains the best Apple Watch experience money can buy.
 It has a healthy two-day battery life, the range’s most durable and bright display, and easily boasts the most personality.

 It’s also the most expensive, and the big, bold design won’t suit every wrist type.
 It’s also expected to be replaced by an Apple Watch Ultra 3 in 2025.
-This has meant it’s finally started to see price cuts around savings holidays in 2024, but its reign at the top is likely only to last another 9-10 months.
+This ensured its price finally started cuts around savings holidays in 2024, but its reign at the top may only last another 7 months.

-It still comes thoroughly recommended, as you’re getting a premium smartwatch that will remain able to power Apple’s annual software regenerations, but one we’re leaning toward only recommend at a reduced price.
+It still comes thoroughly recommended, as you’re getting a premium smartwatch that will remain able to power Apple’s annual software updates.
+However, it’s now one we’re leaning toward only recommending at a reduced price.

 - Check out our full Apple Watch Ultra 2 review